akishyan-premaharan/akishyan-premaharan/README.md

 # Currently Learning 📖

-## For Programming
+### For Programming

 I'm currently learning more about my programming language of choice, Python, with its more complex concepts, such as **advanced Data Analysis**, Computer Science concepts such as Computer Networks, and the basics of Frontend development (HTML, CSS, JavaScript).

-## For Digital Skills
+### For Digital Skills

-I'm currently learning to utilize more software, such as Adobe Express and Operating System Terminals (Both I know only the basics as of right now) for sectors such as Digital Design and File Management.
+I'm currently exploring more software, such as Adobe Express and Operating System Terminals (Both I know only the basics as of right now) for sectors such as Digital Design and File Management.

 # Focuses and Ambitions 🔎